rayzapata/project_regression_zillow/README.md

 Utilizing the data available from Zillow, this project sets out to best predict value in USD of properties sold in 2017 during the "hot months" of May, June, July, and August.
 Property value in this context is defined as the tax appraised value of land and any structures built upon it.
 Through the process of preparing and exploring data, we will find drivers of single unit property value and create predictive regression models to predict that value using the count of bathrooms, bedrooms and the calculated finished square feet of the structure.

+Secondary to this main objective, the data science team is also requested to obtain the distributions and estimation of tax rates for each of the counties where these properties exist.
+Using the Federal Information Processing Standards (FIPS) codes to obtain county names, and the tax assesed value and tax amount, we will calculate and visualize this request.

 #### 2. Initial Thoughts & Hypothesis

 The initial hypothesis of the project was that as the dimensions of the structure on the property increased, so too would it's value.
 The same was considered true for the count of bathrooms and bedrooms on the property as well, but was not believed to be as strong a driver as size.
 It is also believed that size and location of the land itself would play a role in property value, and this is a potential avenue of future exploration after completing the minimally viable product (MVP).